The best written resume is worthless if no one sees it!

 After completing your resume

 After completing your resume, don't overlook other job-seeking tools such as cover letter and thank-you notes.
 In your cover letter, respond to what an individual ad has listed and be as specific as possible.
 Go beyond the qualifications.
 Make yourself stand out from the others.
-And don't forget thank-you notes for referrals, for interviews, even for jobs you wind up not getting.
+And don't forget thank-you notes for referrals, for interviews, even for a jobs you wind up not getting.
 You never know when something else will open up.

 If you're not excited about your resume, no one else will be either